Sayat1/prodigy-plus-schedule-free/README.md

 The optimiser also supports [fused backward pass](https://pytorch.org/tutorials/intermediate/optimizer_step_in_backward_tutorial.html) to significantly lower gradient memory usage.
 The `fused_back_pass` argument must be set to `True` so the optimiser knows not to perform the regular step.
-Please note however that your training scripts / UI of choice *must* support the feature for generic optimisers -- as of December 2024, popular trainers such as OneTrainer and Kohya hard-code which optimisers have fused backward pass support, and so this optimiser's fused pass will not work out of the box with them.
+Please note however that your training scripts / UI of choice *must* support the feature for generic optimisers -- as of January 2025, popular trainers such as OneTrainer and Kohya hard-code which optimisers have fused backward pass support, and so this optimiser's fused pass will not work out of the box with them.

 In some scenarios, it can be advantageous to freeze Prodigy's adaptive stepsize after a certain number of steps.
 This